Placements / Work Integrated Learning – Community of Practice

 You can all relate to at least one of these issues!

-Working on a current education placement project highlighted a gap where teams could share issues, risks, and find best practice amongst each other across the sector.
+Working on current education placement improvement projects highlighted a gap where teams could share issues, risks, and find best practice amongst each other across the sector.
 NAFEA provides one avenue for this, but we thought a Community of Practice (CoP) could also be useful for staff from any and all universities.

-Feedback indicated that the sharing of these pain points and frustrations, as well as the learning from how other institutions have solved some of these was helpful.
-Attendees want to meet again and discuss other matters as well.
+Feedback from representatives came through clearly – that the sharing of these pain points and frustrations, as well as the learning from how other institutions have solved some of these was something that could be taken back to help address these challenges.
+We will be hosting more of these on a regular basis.